HafeezHaidari/SierpinskiDrawer/README.md

 # SierpinskiDrawer
-JavaFX program that draws a Sierpinski Triangle point by point Build in June 2022
+JavaFX program that draws a Sierpinski Triangle point by point <br>
+Build in June 2022

 - I have not been able to create a .jar file due to problems with IntelliJ, if you are able to create a .jar file let me know.